Gakwaya011/linear_regression_model/README.md

 * **Video Link:** [https://youtu.be/eCww5HfpBak](https://youtu.be/eCww5HfpBak)
 * **Content:** The video showcases the app, the API via Swagger UI, and explains the model's performance and selection.

-## Data Source

-My model was trained on a Kaggle dataset with soil and environmental data.
-I preprocessed the data to ensure it was ready for machine learning.

 ## Live Links